Skip to content

 • Framework-agnostic service interface. service.ts has zero framework dependencies.
 The TypeScript compiler enforces the contract: add an endpoint in the spec and forget to implement it, and the build fails.

 • Optional router scaffolding.
-Choose "hono", "express", or "fastify" to get a ready-to-mount router as a starting point.
-Use "none" to wire the interface yourself with any framework.
+Choose "fastify", "hono", or "express" to get a ready-to-mount router as a starting point.
+Use "none" (the default) to wire the interface yourself with any framework.

 • Supports GET, POST, PUT, PATCH, DELETE.
 All five HTTP methods are generated when present in the spec.

 • Zod validation at the boundary.
-Point input_schema at the same Zod schema file you use with @codewithagents/openapi-gen. The generator adds safeParse calls to every route that receives a body, returning a structured 422 before the call ever reaches your service.
+Point input_schema at the same Zod schema file you use with openapi-zod-ts.
+Hono and Express get safeParse calls that return a structured 422 before the call ever reaches your service.
+Fastify wires the same schemas through fastify-type-provider-zod and rejects invalid requests with its native 400 (FST_ERR_VALIDATION).

 • Prettier-clean output.
 Every generated file passes prettier --check with your project’s own Prettier config.